siukatech/rebase-testing/README.md

 For example, i tried 3 times, the [number]=3

 # Scenario
-working-1-main = our develop branch, working-1-develop = out feature branch
+working-1-main = our develop branch, working-1-develop = our feature branch
 2 updates from "working-1-main"
 2 local pushes in "working-1-develop"